My young female patients with breast cancer often ask me about their fertility. In this post, I’ll answer some of the most frequently asked questions.

 How can a woman maximize her chances of a future successful pregnancy before starting treatment?
 What can a woman do before starting chemotherapy or hormone therapy to preserve her fertility?

 If the woman does not have a male partner and does not want to use a sperm donor she can have her unfertilized mature eggs frozen for future use.
 The eggs can later be thawed and fertilized with donor or male partner sperm (IVF).
-The success rate per egg is about half that for frozen embryos as eggs are more likely to be damaged by freezing and thawing than embryos.
+The success rate per egg is a little lower than for frozen embryos as eggs are more likely to be damaged by freezing and thawing than embryos.
 In some cases, if not enough eggs are harvested with one cycle of hormonal stimulation, there is time to perform a second cycle.
-With current technology it takes less than three weeks for one cycle of egg or embryo freezing.

 At the present time for women who are residents of Ontario and have Ontario Health Insurance Plan (OHIP) coverage, the government will cover the cost of one cycle of egg harvesting and embryo freezing.
 There is partial charitable funding available for women who live in other provinces or who do not qualify for government funding.